Browse Dictionary: Letter “N”

 Etymology: Old Panjabi - nindiā; Lahndi - nindiā/nindā; Sindhi - nindā (censure); Prakrit - ṇindā; Pali/Sanskrit - nindā (निन्दा - censure, reproach, blame).

-Grammar: adjective (of IkOankar), nominative case; masculine, singular.
+Grammar: adjective (of Creator), nominative case; masculine, singular.

 niranjan